We Know The Secret To Creating Sound Parenting Plans

-At Attorney Randy Mora, our team is dedicated to helping you develop a plan that is reasonable and safeguards the relationship you have with your child.
-Attorney Randy Mora was voted by his peers as a Top 30 Family Law Attorney in 2015, and we have since been a go-to firm for assisting in the creation of parenting plans.
+At Law Office of Randy Mora, PLLC, our team is dedicated to helping you develop a plan that is reasonable and safeguards the relationship you have with your child.
+Law Office of Randy Mora, PLLC was voted by his peers as a Top 30 Family Law Attorney in 2015, and we have since been a go-to firm for assisting in the creation of parenting plans.
 We believe it is essential that you know what to expect before heading to mediation.

 The Key Components To A Parenting Plan

 - Parenting schedules — When will each parent see their child?
 How will custody exchanges occur?
 These are the main components of a parenting plan.

 - Holidays, vacations, birthdays and other dates — Specifications should be made regarding who will have custody of your child during important events.

 - Future modifications or exceptions — As your child ages, you may need to modify child custody.
 You should come to an agreement regarding how those changes will be addressed.

 - Significant decisions — You and your child’s other parent may have different views on religion, health care and even discipline.
 You must decide who will make important decisions regarding these issues.

 - Expenses — There are many expenses associated with raising children, including clothing, medical bills, extracurricular activities and so on.
 Parenting plans can address who will pay for these expenses.

 Can We Create A Parenting Plan On Our Own?